raniejade/godot-kotlin/docs/src/doc/setup/ide.md

 You will need either [IntelliJ IDEA](https://jetbrains.com/idea) (Ultimate is preferred but the Community edition works too!) or [CLion](https://www.jetbrains.com/clion/).
-The easist way to install them is via the [JetBrains Toolbox](https://www.jetbrains.com/toolbox-app/) app.
+The easiest way to install them is via the [JetBrains Toolbox](https://www.jetbrains.com/toolbox-app/) app.

 ## Kotlin plugin